 General

-A PROCEDURES OFFICER shall be appointed from the STANDING PANEL to consider any Any request for consolidation, intervention, and/or participation as an amicus
+Any request for consolidation, intervention, and/or participation as an amicus shall be considered and determined by the IRP Panel appointed to the involved IRP, or, in the event of consolidation, by the IRP Panel appointed to the involved IRP which was commenced first (the First IRP).
+No consolidation will be permitted between binding and non-binding (as provided for under Bylaws, Article 4, Section 4.3(x)(iv)) IRPs, and the nature of any applicable IRP will not be changed from binding to non-binding, or vice versa, as a result of any consolidation, intervention or participation as an amicus.

 Rationale: The IOT agreed with the public comments that the IRP Panel should be the one to determine if consolidation can occur.
 The IOT also noted feedback reported from past IRP cases that the role of the Procedures Officer has not been well-understood by participants and has caused confusion.
 The concept of the Procedures Officer is therefore removed, in favour of these decisions being referred to the 3-person IRP Panel, once appointed.